jeppevinkel/jellyfin-tizen-builds/README.md

 # jellyfin-tizen-builds
 The purpose of this repository is to automatically build the most up-to-date version of jellyfin-tizen.

+For real-time-ish communications, you can join my [Discord server](https://discord.gg/DGnRQUJ).

 ## Versions
 | File name    | Description                                                                                                               |
 |--------------|---------------------------------------------------------------------------------------------------------------------------|